ideal-lab5/Grants-Program/applications/cryptex.md

 ##### Pallets

-These pallets may rely on other pallets that already exist in FRAME, which we don't mention here. (e.g. Grandpa, Babe, Balance, Timestamp, etc.).
+These pallets may rely on other pallets that already exist in FRAME, which we don't mention here. (e.g. Grandpa, Babe, Balance, Timestamp, Assets, Contracts, etc.).

 ###### DKG  Pallet

-The DKG pallet will be responsible for:
+The DKG pallet will be responsible for coordinating and performing roungs of blind DKG.
-- electing session validators
-- session validator DKG and session public key derivation
-- ad-hoc dkg (blind dkg)

 The pallet will be heavily inspired by the substrate [staking pallet](https://github.com/paritytech/substrate/blob/master/frame/staking/README.md).
-We will assume a static number of session validators for now.
-Similar to the staking pallet, we will use the [election-provider-multi-phase](https://github.com/paritytech/substrate/tree/master/frame/election-provider-multi-phase) crate to choose the session validator set.
+Similar to the staking pallet, we will use the [election-provider-multi-phase](https://github.com/paritytech/substrate/tree/master/frame/election-provider-multi-phase) crate to perform blind dkg.
 The election provider operates in two phases, a signed phase and an unsigned phase, where the unsigned phase happens offchain and only allows validators to participate.
 The signed phase ends when the `elect` extrinsic is called.
 During our signed phase, validators will calculate the output of their VRF and submit a commitment to it onchain.
-Then, in the unsigned phase, each validator that thinks it met the conditions to partiicpate, starts the dkg process, generating secret shares, commitments, etc. and publishes the information an unsigned tx (essentially an inherent).
-We will make use of this election provider for both the session validator selection and the ad-hoc dkg.
+Then, in the unsigned phase, each validator that thinks it met the conditions to partiipate, starts the dkg process, generating secret shares, commitments, etc. and publishes the information an unsigned tx (essentially an inherent).

 ###### SNFT Pallet